ashugoyal6799/cloudwatch-logger/README.md

-# CloudWatch Logger
+# CloudWatch Logger + Sentry

-Production-ready Express app with centralized logging to AWS CloudWatch.
+Production-ready Express app with centralized logging to AWS CloudWatch and error tracking with Sentry.

 ## Features